Skip to main content

 Enabled Flag

-When satisfied with your entry, click the 'Save' button to commit your changes to the database or 'Cancel' to return to the selection screens.
+When satisfied with your entry, click 'Save' to commit your changes to the database, or 'Cancel' to return to the selection screens.

 Adding User Mappings for an SSO Application